MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/document-library-version-history-limits.md

 ---

-# Overview of Version History Limits for Document Libraries and OneDrive Accounts (Preview)
+# Overview of Version History Limits for Document Libraries and OneDrive (Preview)

 > [!NOTE]
 > Document library version controls at Tenant and Site level and the new Automatic and Manual expiration version history limits are currently in preview and are subject to changes.
 The feature is currently rolling out and might not yet be fully available to all organizations.
 Before you begin, read the [Version History preview terms and conditions](https://microsoftapc.sharepoint.com/:w:/t/SharePointVersionTrimmingPreviewProgram/EXThSk2EYAZAmr7wACpcFG0BfPgI6GxQ8rFjJ1Sui9pS6Q?e=AQsfwM).